What is this stuff?

 If you Rx the warmup (“A”), and you Rx all the workouts in Fitness and you are consistently a top 3 athlete in terms of time in Fitness then you could be ready for Performance.
 We have a test for our Performance athletes.
 This test is offered each month to any athlete who feels they would like to move to the next level.
 Why?
 Because we want people to have the necessary skills to do these Performance workouts with constantly having to scale them.
 It is pointless to have to scale nearly every workout if you just want to do one workout that “looks cool.”

 The real reason we make people test in however, is so that they will be consistent while they are exposed to higher skills, heavier weights, and more volume.
 We expect if you test in that you will be here 3x a week at minimum, otherwise, the often percentage based strength is pointless for you to try to do because inconsistency will leave you struggling to hit said percentages over the course of 6-8-12 weeks.

 Performance is for any athlete looking to close up a hole in their fitness game.
-But mainly this is for increasing your skills in the sport of CrossFit, weightlifting, or powerlifting.
+But mainly this is for increasing your skills in the functional fitness, the sport of CrossFit, weightlifting, or powerlifting.
 Once you have a decent motor, things that separate athletes on the playing field are: high rep gymnastics (chest to bar, ring or bar muscle ups, handstand pushups, & toes to bar), general and specific strength (for heavier weight in workouts and tested 1RMs in competion), and exposure to workout combinations and movements (people who had never done dumbbell snatches before didn’t put up good times in 17.1).